Getting potential customers to sign up for your email list is still one of the most important things you can do for your business.

 While there are multiple requirements a business needs to undertake to ensure that it is GDPR compliant, when it comes to newsletter signup forms, it’s important that you receive consent from subscribers.

-To learn more about how to make sure your newsletter signup forms are GDPR compliant, check out our post Popups and GDPR: What You Need to Know.
+Learn more about how to make sure your newsletter forms GDPR compliant: Popups and GDPR: What You Need to Know.

 While we’ve already checked out some newsletter signup examples earlier in the article, let’s now break apart some of the best examples to really get an understanding of why they’re so effective.